 Phang Nga Bay cruise on a private boat

 Phang Nga Bay is such a fantastic place.
 A thousand islands and vertiginous cliffs standing above the sea is a scenery out of this world.
 No matter how many times we visited Phang Nga Bay, it is always a jaw-dropping landscape.
 It should be on your Must-Do list of Phuket, and it is often at the top of many visitors’ list, and the most famous parts of Phang Nga Bay can become a little too busy to enjoy its natural beauty fully.
-So on that day, we decided with a few friends to rent a private boat with Simba Sea Trips and discover Phang Nga more exclusively, allowing us to arrive in each place before anyone does.
+So on that day, we decided with a few friends to rent a private boat and discover Phang Nga more exclusively, allowing us to arrive in each place before anyone does.

 We arrived at 6.40 am at the Royal Phuket Marina on the east coast of Phuket.
 Simba usually picks up guests from their hotel but had our cars.
 We were offered a light breakfast while the crew explained to us what the itinerary of the day would be, and soon we boarded our private, very cosy and very powerful 600 hp boat (a Silvercraft HT 36 in case that means something to you)